Pickleball doubles positioning

 If I had to pick one thing that separates a 3.0 doubles team from a 3.5 doubles team, it would not be paddle skill.
 It would be where the four players stand.
 Positioning decides who gets to attack, who gets stuck defending, and who has to lunge for balls they should not have to touch.

-This guide walks through the positioning fundamentals I wish someone had taught me when I started.
+This guide walks through the positioning fundamentals coaches consistently teach 3.0 to 3.5 players first.
 We will cover the default formation, when to break it, the gap principle, shadow movement, what to do when a partner gets pulled wide, and the three errors that cost rec teams the most points.

 The default: two up, two back becomes two up, two up